The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe and the entire world.

 - Capri Inn (Marina area)

 Make sure you walk from Capri town to Villa Jovis, the palace of Roman Emperor Tiberius.
-There are awesome views from the Cappella di Santa Maria del Soccorso which is built onto it.
+Cappella di Santa Maria del Soccorso which is built onto it has some awesome views.

 The Blue Grotto